Hugo-Dragon/Junior-Dragon/pic/placeholder.md

 # Emojis / Pictures
-please add it on one of your bot's server
+please add them on one of your bot's server (if need) and also change the custom emoji .